-- 6. Appointment of an ombudsperson (paraphrased by M.S.) - \rightarrow one elected scientist per institute (term: 3 years) - \rightarrow point of contact in all matters of good scientific practice - $\rightarrow\,$ confidential advisor to all concerned in cases where there is suspicion of a violation of the rules of good scientific practice - \rightarrow $% \left({{\rm{in}}} \right)$ in this role, independent of superiors and institute management - \rightarrow in addition, one ombudsperson for each section of the MPG
+- 8. Appointment ombudspersons (paraphrased by M.S.) - \rightarrow one elected scientist per institute (term: 3 years) - \rightarrow point of contact in all matters of good scientific practice - \rightarrow confidential advisor to all concerned in cases where there is suspicion of a violation of the rules of good scientific practice - \rightarrow in this role, independent of superiors and institute management - \rightarrow in addition, one ombudsperson for each section of the MPG